karthikkt7/Behavioral-Cloning/writeup_template.md

 - Dense (1)

-The total number of images that I feed in is 201700 and i use offset of 0.4 for the right and left camera images Though I had split the entire set into 90% training and 10%validation, I did not use the validation set due to time constraint.
+The total number of images that I feed in is 201700 and i use offset of 0.4 for the right and left camera images Though I had split the entire set(~2.4L images) into 90% training and 10%validation, I did not use the validation set due to time constraint.
 But i find that the MSE decreases from one EPOCH to the next which is good and since I have 3 EPOCHS, I do not see overfitting.
 I also flip alternate images which I do it in generator_data.
 The ADAM optimizer with learning rate is kept at 0.00025(trial and errror)
 The batch size i used is 50.